andyb/Azure-Notify/readme.md

 A simple console app to monitor the status of a Microsoft Azure Service and notify by email when a change occurs.
 To use open the solution in VS2010 complete the config variables for smtp server/ email / Windows Azure service at the top of Program.cs and build.
-You can then run the console app exe.
+You can then run Notify.exe in /bin.

 License
 -------